mountetna/monoetna/polyphemus/workflows/README.md

 It is often the case that your ETL job will need to manage some state.
 - If you need to store a file, in between pipeline runs, you should use a volume mount.
-- For all other data you need to track, you should managed state in the `runs` table in the polyphemus database.
+- For all other data you need to track, you should managed state in the `runs` table under the `state` column in the polyphemus database.

 ## Argo